Fullmetal Alchemist

-Fullmetal Alchemist has been adapted into various anime—two television series and two films, all animated by Bones—as well as light novels.
-The series has generated original video animations, video games, supplementary books, a collectible card game, and a variety of action figures and other merchandise.
-A live-action film based on the series was released in 2017, and two sequels in 2022.
+Fullmetal Alchemist has been adapted into various anime—two television series, released in 2003 and 2009, and two films, released in 2005 and 2011, all animated by Bones—as well as light novels.
+The series also includes original video animations (OVAs), video games, supplementary books, a collectible card game, and a variety of action figures and other merchandise.
+A live-action film based on the series was released in 2017, with two sequels in 2022.
 In North America, the manga was localized and published in English by Viz Media.
-Yen Press has the rights for the digital release of the volumes since 2014.
+Yen Press owns the rights for the digital release of the volumes since 2014.